thacherT1D/webdevstuff/Data_Structures__Algorithms/Single_Double_Linked_Lists.md

 ### Exercise 1 - Singly Linked Lists

 Finish the `src/singly_linked_list.js` in the exercise repo.
-You can run the tests associated with JUST the linked list exercise using this command:
+You can run the tests using this command:

 `$ npm test`